1984 Summer Olympics closing ceremony: Anthems and Antwerp Ceremony

-The national anthems of Greece (by tradition), the United States (the host nation) and then South Korea (the next host city) were played.
-On center stage, Los Angeles mayor Tom Bradley was joined by IOC president Juan Antonio Samaranch and the Mayor of Seoul, South Korea, Yom Po-hyun, for the Antwerp flag transfer, which was passed from Bradley to Samaranch to Po-hyun.
+The national anthems of Greece (by tradition), the United States (the host nation) and then South Korea (the next host country) were played.
+On center stage, Los Angeles mayor Tom Bradley was joined by IOC president Juan Antonio Samaranch and the mayor of Seoul, South Korea, Yeom Bo-hyeon, for the Antwerp flag transfer, which was passed from Bradley to Samaranch to Bo-hyeon.
+The Seoul mayor then left the main stage with the flag.
 American children of different races gifted Korean children silver Olympic coins and in exchange the Korean children gifted the American children traditional Korean jewelry boxes.
 Ludwig van Beethoven's "Ode to Joy" was then performed by the symphony.

-A delegation from Seoul, the host city of the 1988 Summer Olympic Games, performed a traditional Buchaechum.
-The dance was performed by the Seoul City Dance Theater, who were joined by the 1986 Asian Games and 1988 Summer Olympic mascot Hodori, the Asian tiger.
+A delegation from Seoul, the 1988 Summer Olympics host, performed a traditional Buchaechum choreography.
+The dance was performed by the Seoul City Dance Theater, who were joined by the 1986 Asian Games and 1988 Summer Olympics mascot Hodori, the Asian tiger.
 The Dance Theater of Harlem then performed the Stars and Stripes ballet by George Balanchine to reciprocate.

 Speeches and closing declaration

 LAOOC president Peter Ueberroth delivered a speech, and IOC president Samaranch delivered a speech in English, awarding the Olympic Order in Gold to Ueberroth.
 Samaranch then declared the Games of the XXIII Olympiad in Los Angeles closed and, in accordance with tradition, called upon the youth of the world to assemble four years from now in Seoul to celebrate the Games of the XXIV Olympiad.
 The Olympic flag was lowered by selected citizens of Los Angeles, while the Olympic Hymn was performed and sung by the symphony.
-Four loud firework booms sounded and military trumpeters appeared above the cauldron.
+Four loud firework booms sounded and trumpeters appeared above the cauldron.
 Actor Richard Basehart read from the Greek lyric poet Pindar's Ode to Olympians.
 As Basehart read the last refrain, the Olympic flame was then extinguished.